J. Carolyn Graff, PhD, RN, FAAIDD

 Professor, PhD Program Director

 Memphis, TN 38105

 She teaches doctoral courses on qualitative research methods, mixed methods research, and nursing theory.
 She serves as a guest lecturer on topics related to child development and intellectual and developmental disabilities.
 She was an NIH fellow at the National Institute of Nursing Research Summer Genetics Institute.
 Dr. Graff focuses her research on intellectual and developmental disabilities.
-She is a member of the American Association on Intellectual and Developmental Disabilities, the American Nurses Association, the American Public Health Association, the Council on the Advancement of Nursing Science, the Developmental Disabilities Nurses Association, the International Society of Nurses in Genetics, Mixed Methods International Research Association, Sigma Theta Tau International Honor Society, the Society for Longitudinal and Life Course Studies, the Society of Pediatric Nurses, the Society of Rogerian Scholars, and the Southern Nurses Research Society.
+She is a member of the American Association on Intellectual and Developmental Disabilities, the American Nurses Association, the American Public Health Association, the Council on the Advancement of Nursing Science, the Developmental Disabilities Nurses Association, the International Society of Nurses in Genetics, the Mixed Methods International Research Association, Sigma Theta Tau International Honor Society, the Society for Longitudinal and Life Course Studies, the Society of Pediatric Nurses, the Society of Rogerian Scholars, and the Southern Nurses Research Society.